a1pat/Hands-On/Bias-Variance Tradeoff (README).md

 Looking at Figures 5 and 6, you may be wondering about fitting several models and averaging them into an “aggregate” model.
 That will be the subject of a future “Hands On” article.

+The closeness-of-fit (MSE) in the above example, and in the Excel tool, is calculated assuming the "true" function is known.
+This is usually not the case in practice!
+How should the bias-variance tradeoff be assessed in that case?
+That will be the subject of another future "Hands On" article.
+Stay tuned!

+## Required Software<a name="required_software"></a> ##
+Microsoft's Excel is required to open and run the spreadsheet.

 ## File Descriptions<a name="file_descriptions"></a> ##
 There is only one Excel spreadsheet.
 + Bias-Variance Tradeoff.xlsx.